General Course Themes

 In addition to the dissertation, the MA course requirements are: six essays (a seminar paper and gallery talk for each of the three world regions), a museology essay, and the dissertation.
 Throughout the course, there is a strong emphasis on cross-cultural comparison and examination of contemporary theory.

-The dissertation is an important part of the course, allowing students to work intensively on a topic of their choice, possibly as a precursor to doctoral research.
+The dissertation of approximately 15,000 words is an important part of the course, allowing students to work intensively on a topic of their choice, possibly as a precursor to doctoral research.